 Lynette Procter

-I'm Lynette, a person-centred counsellor working from my private practice based in Woodlesford, Leeds.
-I offer a compassionate and understanding approach that revolves around empathy, unconditional positive regard, and creating a safe haven for self-exploration.
+I'm Lynette, a person-centred counsellor and ADHD coach working from my private practice in Woodlesford, Leeds.
+I offer a compassionate and understanding approach grounded in empathy and acceptance providing a warm, safe haven for self-exploration.

 My journey to becoming a counsellor started many years ago when I personally experienced positive changes in myself that occurred through talking openly with a person who listened to me without judgement.
-It was then I decided I would embark on the training required to become a counsellor in my own right so I could ensure that others would experience the gift and benefits of being seen and heard for who they truly are.
+This inspired me to undertake the training required to become a counsellor myself, so that others could experience the powerful gift and benefits of being truly seen and heard.

 To ensure the highest standard of care, I engage in regular supervision with an experienced counselling supervisor.
 This practice allows me to maintain a healthy and professional approach to my work.
 Additionally, I actively seek ongoing professional development opportunities such as workshops and training courses to enhance my skills and knowledge.